Last Updated on August 30, 2023 by Christine Kaaloa

 Rise and shine, we’re off to Rawalpindi, a hustling bustling market full of colors and and beautiful traditional architecture.
 A sister city to Islamabad, Rawalpindi appeals to the budget-minded vs Islamabad’s posh tastes.

-We’ll visit UNESCO World heritage site, Taxila museum and its ruins.
-It is one of the country’s largest Buddhist sites, when Buddhism once prevailed as the popular religion before Islam.
+We’ll visit their UNESCO World heritage site.
+It is one of the country’s largest Buddhist sites.

 We’ll weave through the market streets, visiting makeshift food stalls and sampling street foods that will ignite your tastebuds!